OpenZeppelin/contracts-wizard/packages/core-cairo/README.md

 The following contract types are supported:
 - `erc20`
 - `erc721`
+- `general`

-Each contract type has a `print` function and a `defaults` constant as defined below.
+Each contract type has functions/constants as defined below.

 ### Functions